semproj-tierversuche/pubmed-tools/ISSUES.md

   used.
 * Structured abstracts are not yet fully supported.
 * The `_escape` template should be applied to every string from the source XML.
 Also, the template should escape backslashes (`\`) into double-backslashes (`\\`).

+# elastic-store-documents.py
+* Blindly stores every file in `data/documents/*.json` in the database, without checking for duplicates, well-formedness or anything else.